 - Phillips Longboat Chocolate Porter $6.00 + deposit: Even the names suggest they should be a great match; Chocolate Porter and dark chocolate.
 A rich and satisfying experience.

 - Penfolds Club (fortified “Tawny ” style) $24.00+ deposit: Now available at Liquor Plus, Australia’s favourite Tawny.
 The rich, nutty, raisin and spice character of this great Tawny is a classic pairing with dark chocolate and for good reasons.
-The finish long and lingering.
+The finish is long and lingering.
 Yum!

 - Earthquake Zinfandel $38.00+ deposit: Strap yourself to your seat and get ready for this 16% ABV brooding monster to rock your palate.
 Keeping everything in balance when the alcohol hits 16% is tough to pull off but the Michael-David Winery seems to do it every time.
 Luscious, rich fruit with silky tannins and dark chocolate flavours lurking in the mid-palate, this seductive wine is perfect for dark chocolate and romance.